 Documentation (e.g., official board minutes) of a governing board's approval to submit a proposal is a required component.
-If it is not possible for you to obtain board approval prior to August 26, 2013, please submit the application according to the timelines written herein and send documentation of official board approval no later than September 30, 2013.
 No grant will be awarded to a school district without approval from its school board.
+Documentation of such approval should be provided with this application.
+If it is not possible for you to obtain School Board approval prior to June 16, 2016, please submit the application according to the timelines written herein and provide information regarding when the next board meeting will be held and when board approval will be provided.
+The Program Manager, in consultation with the Chief of the Bureau of Special Education, will determine if the applicant's proposed date for submission of the School Board approval is acceptable.